natelwhite/CS340/README.md

 - [Python 3.6+](https://www.python.org/downloads/)
 - [Jupyter Notebook Interface](https://docs.jupyter.org/en/stable/install/notebook-classic.html)
 - [MongoDB](https://www.mongodb.com/docs/manual/installation/)
+	- MongoDB provides the M within the MVC pattern.
+The `AnimalShelter.py` Python module accesses the database and performs CRUD operations in response to controllers.
+More on MVC down below.
+- Dash
+	- `pip install dash`
+	- Dash provides a framework that enables developers to provide the VC within the MVC pattern.
+Put simply, views are implemented through Dash components and controllers are implemented through callback functions that respond to changes within the View asynchronously.
+More on MVC down below.
+- Pandas
+	- `pip install pandas`
+		- Pandas is used for creating a `DataFrame` from the data retrieved from the 'AnimalShelter.py' Python module.
+## MVC
+- This pattern works well with RESTful APIs which is applied within the `AnimalShelter.py` Python module.
+- A short description of MVC is as follows:
+	- Model: defines the data & updates the view.
+	- View: defines the user interface & sends user input to the controller.
+	- Controller: defines control logic & manipulates the model according to the user input recieved from 'View'.
 # Getting Started
 - Clone this repository and then import the data for MongoDB:
 	- This data comes from The Austin Animal Center located in Austin, Texas: [DOI](https://doi.org/10.26000/025.000001)